-- The first summit was organised in March, 2012 on the theme "Achieving Excellence though Accreditation". - The second summit was organised in March, 2014 on the theme "International Recognition of Educational Qualification". - The third summit was organised in March 2016 on the theme "Quality Assurance through Outcome Based Accreditation".
+- The first summit was organized in March 2012 on the theme "Achieving Excellence though Accreditation". - The second summit was organized in March 2014 on the theme "International Recognition of Educational Qualifications". - The third summit was organized in March 2016 on the theme "Quality Assurance through Outcome Based Accreditation". - The fourth summit was organized in Sept.
+2018 on the theme "Challenges and Opportunities noutcome Based Accreditation".